cotes2020/jekyll-theme-chirpy/_posts/Lab/CloudCTF/2021-01-24-CloudGoat.md

     --output text \
     --profile $SRC_PROFILE | tee private-key

-# check EC2 instances in the AWS acount that we can use this SSH Key Pair against.
+# check EC2 instances in the AWS account that we can use this SSH Key Pair against.
 aws ec2 describe-instances \
     --query "Reservations[*].Instances[*].[KeyName,PublicIpAddress,Tags]" \
     --output text \